jissac/SDCND/Term1/Behavioral_Cloning/README.md

 * `README.md` summarizing the results

 ### Model Architecture
-My model is based on the CNN proposed by the [comma.ai team](https://github.com/commaai/research/blob/master/train_steering_model.py) which consists of a
+My model is a modified version of the CNN proposed by the [comma.ai team](https://github.com/commaai/research/blob/master/train_steering_model.py).
+The model consists of three convolutional layers followed by a fully connected layer followed by the output layer.

+The network takes as input a three channel (RGB) color image of height x pixels and width y pixels.
+It

 with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)